 Calumet Beach is a lovely public beach within Chicago's Calumet Park, which was originally developed by the Olmsted Brothers in 1905 as an urban oasis for the city's crowded immigrant neighborhoods.
 The park, which was not completed until the 1930s, is named for the Norman-French term chamulet, or pipe, a reference to peace pipes traded between French traders and indigenous Great Lakes tribes.
-Today, its beach is open to the public daily between 6:00am and 11:00pm, with lifeguards staffed on duty during peak hours between Memorial Day and Labor Day.
 Distance swimming is permitted at the beach's southern end parallel to the Lake Michigan shoreline, with an ADA-accessible beach walk provided for visitors with mobility concerns.
 Public amenities include concession sands, restrooms, and showers.

 Clinton Lake State Recreation Area is one of Illinois' most popular state parks, spanning 9,300 acres within DeWitt County within the state's east central area.
 The park is anchored around the 4,900-acres Clinton Lake, which serves as the cooling body of water for Exelon Power Station, and is overseen by the Illinois Department of Natural Resources.
 Outstanding conditions for catfish, crappie, walleye, and bass fishing are offered, with boat launches available at the park's West Side and Mascoutin Access Areas and a fishing pier available at its Spillway Access Area.
 Sailboating, motorboating, swimming, and sunbathing are also popular during the summer months, with a 1,000-foot sand beach area available for use by visitors of all ages.
 Hiking trails and hunting areas are available, with more than 300 campsites offered for overnight use.